[More than APT] Residents, architects together design homes

 Architect Lee altered the design several times, holding 10 in-person meetings and exchanging numerous emails with the co-op members to collect their ideas about the space.
 The co-op of artists in different fields, named M.A.
 Coop, was formed in 2013.

-Lee designed three separate buildings with 4-meter-wide alleys between them to create a cozy environment where small interactions among the residents take place daily.
+Lee designed three separate buildings with four-meter-wide alleys between them to create a cozy environment where small interactions among the residents take place daily.

 As the residential complex is operated by the co-op, Lee had to be mindful of maintenance costs.
 This led to the installation of a single elevator in the building with communal space and small bridges connecting the three buildings so that people could easily move between buildings.